 Cats like safe, secure areas to sleep in and tend to like height where possible.
 A box enclosed on three sides or an open transport basket is suitable.
 They like bedding, so washable blankets or towels are very suitable.

 Cats bury their faeces and urine so, when kept indoors, they must be provided with a litter tray.
 This is best made of plastic to allow for easy, regular cleaning and disinfecting.
 It should contain fresh soil, wood shavings or some other absorbent material designed for this purpose.
-The litter should be changed at least once daily to prevent a build-up of contaminated material and odors.
+The litter should be changed at least once daily to prevent a build-up of contaminated material and odours.
 Good ventilation is important.
 Litter trays need to be in a quiet area where there is minimal chance of students disrupting the cat.